12 Easy Traditional Chinese New Year Desserts Recipes

 Cuisine: Chinese

-Keyword: chinese christmas desserts, chinese new year cookies, chinese new year dessert, chinese new year desserts, chinese new year treats, easy chinese new year dessert recipes, lunar new year desserts, lunar new year sweets, traditional chinese new year desserts
+Keyword: chinese new year cookies, chinese new year dessert, chinese new year desserts, chinese new year treats, classic chinese new year desserts, easy chinese new year dessert recipes, lunar new year desserts, lunar new year sweets, Simple chinese new year desserts, traditional chinese new year desserts

 Ingredients